Rufus For Real

 Buy Now →

-• Play with the cheese — Sharp cheddar is classic, but Monterey Jack, Pepper Jack, Colby, or a combo of cheeses all work beautifully.
-Just grate it fresh so it melts into the mix instead of turning grainy.
+• Change the cheese: Sharp cheddar is classic, but Monterey Jack, Pepper Jack, or Colby all work well.
+Always grate it fresh for the best texture.

 pimento cheese in a serving bowl